 To do so, you will need to understand the principles for maintaining a healthy ankle, or for arthritis developing due to improper weight bearing.

-For this reason, we developed a simple, easy to follow ankle training programm for our patients, which you can practice and learn in our Gelenk Reha physical therapy.
+For this reason, we developed a simple, easy-to-follow ankle training program for our patients, which you can practice and learn in our Gelenk Reha physical therapy.

 Balance Board exercise example:

 Goal of this exercise: Improving coordination and protective reflexes in the ankle.

 Starting position: Stand on the balance board, legs hip-width apart.